 The first thing to do is to set the bin on a flat table of comfortable height, remove the lid and flip the box so the bottom is facing towards the sky or ceiling.
 Holes need to be "laid out" and drilled, it is recommended no less than 20 holes on the bottom, I more than double that.
 There are 4 important requirements for raising worms, Water, Bedding, Food and abundant Air.
 Warm air accumulates in the bin, rising to the top and out the holes, the natural draft draws fresh cool air in through the bottom holes, proper aspiration will be achieved when the holes in the bottom equal the holes in the top.

-Laid out with 2-inch centers, this bin is ready to drill holes in,
+Laid out with 2-inch centers, this bin is ready to drill holes in, drill at each intersect. |

 Second is the lid, In the same manner, lay out the holes on the lid, it's a little more of a challenge due to the reliefs formed in the plastic making the lid not flat.
 Drill 25 holes in the top, again knock the Irish Pennants from the far side of the lid.
 Now we need 20 more holes, these will be drilled on the outer top edge of the box.
 Measure an inch or more below the outer lip of the box, mark equally spaced marks on the line, drill a hole at each intersection, more holes are better than less.

-The lid laid out, any pattern will work, the photo above shows
+The lid laid out, any pattern will work, the photo above shows the side of the bin laid out and ready to drill. |

 Make the second box to match the first, we need just one, to begin with, in fact, it will be a few months until it is needed, we can wait to make the second box, I generally do just that.
 Before adding our worms to the bin there are a few more things to do, add bedding, moisture and a bit of food.
 Worms literally eat their way through their environment, the bed must be edible for them, several materials can be employed, I will explain how I make mine.
 Worm bedding is made up of "Carbon" and "Protein", the carbon consists of organic material such as coconut coir, cotton fiber material, paper, cardboard and tree leaves.
 Protein consists of foodstuffs, vegetable, some fruit, coffee grounds, tea bags, egg shells and all other human food.
 Avoid citrus, hot peppers, an overabundance of fruit, onions, zero meat, fat, oils, bones and scat from meat-eating animals.
 What they are fed depends on what kind of castings are desired, I do not use animal scat, meat or bones ever due to the possibility of creating Pathogens, when spread on vegetables Pathogens could cause serious illness or worse.
 Worm food Link.